 Baby Teeth Timeline

 When should you expect your baby’s teeth to start coming in?
 The average age for baby teeth to break through is 6 months old.
 But baby teeth can start as early as 3 months and as late as 12 months.
+During this painful process, Orajel™ Baby Cooling Gels can help ease pain for your baby as they develop their first set of teeth.
 Around age 5 or 6 your child starts losing baby teeth and adult teeth grow in.
 Between the ages of 6-12 your child has a mix of both baby and adult teeth.

 Most likely, the molars are the first teeth to break through and you can expect the last baby tooth to fall out around 12 years old.
 By age 13, your child should be rocking a full set of 28 adult teeth.